MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Web service definitions

-The list of available parameters that can be defined for a web service depends on whether it is a standard or realtime web service.
+The list of available parameters that can be defined for a web service depends on whether it is a standard or real-time web service.

 ### Parameters for standard web services